Cricket-England v Sri Lanka first test scoreboard

-on the opening day of the first test between England and Sri
+second day of the opening test between England and Sri Lanka at

 England first innings